Airline: Etihad Airways (EY)

 Business Class Studio

-Etihad uses a custom-designed staggered seat configuration designed by Sogerma (now Stelia) yet manufactured by Zodiac (now Safran), and like in first class, the seats alternate between facing forward and to the rear to maximize the width at torso level.
+Etihad uses a custom-designed staggered seat configuration designed and manufactured by Sogerma (now Stelia) with the seats alternating between forward and rear-facing to maximize the width at shoulder level.

 The forward-facing A and K seats are the best picks as these seats sit alongside the windows with the console by the aisle, providing slightly more privacy.